Correlation Between Shin-Etsu Chemical and Celanese

 Strong

 Over the last 90 days Celanese has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of weak performance in the last few months, the Stock's technical and fundamental indicators remain rather sound which may send shares a bit higher in March 2025.
-The latest tumult may also be a sign of longer-term up-swing for the firm shareholders.
+In spite of latest weak performance, the Stock's technical and fundamental indicators remain sound and the latest tumult on Wall Street may also be a sign of longer-term gains for the firm shareholders.

 Shin-Etsu Chemical and Celanese Volatility Contrast